 create mode 100644 myfile.txt

 Now, let's navigate to the .git/refs/heads directory by running cd .git/refs/heads.
-From there, run cat master.
-You should see the SHA-1.
-Finally, run git log -1 master which should output something similar to the following:
+From there, run cat master to output the file contents.
+You will see the SHA-1.
+Finally, run git log -1 master, which should output something similar to the following:

 commit Unique SHA-1 (HEAD -> master)